The Target Polish: A New Approach to Outlier-Resistant Non-Negative Matrix Factorization: Introduction

 Non-negative Matrix Factorization (NMF) decomposes a non-negative matrix \(X \in \mathbb{R}_+^{m \times n}\) into two non-negative \textit{factoring matrices} \(W \in \mathbb{R}_+^{m \times r}\) and \(H \in \mathbb{R}_+^{n \times r}\), such that:

 Typically, the rank \(r\) is selected such that \(r \ll m,n\).
 A common optimization objective for NMF is the minimization of the Frobenius norm difference between \(X\) and \(WH^T\):

-In image analysis, it is common to represent each image as a column in a matrix, with each row corresponding to a specific pixel.
+In image analysis, which is the area we focus on in the current work, it is common to represent each image as a column in a matrix, with each row corresponding to a specific pixel.
 In this case, since the features are pixel intensities, they naturally share the same scale.
 However, in more general scenarios, it is recommended to scale the features before applying NMF to ensure that each one contributes equally, regardless of its original magnitude.

 Thanks to the non-negativity constraints, NMF factoring matrices are typically sparse and interpretable \cite{Lee1999LearningTP}.
 These unique characteristics have played a key role in its early adoption within the field of dimension reduction techniques \cite{Paatero1994}.
 NMF is widely used in image processing, text mining, and bioinformatics, as it helps uncover hidden data structures while ensuring interpretability \cite{Guillamet2002}, \cite{Berry2007}, \cite{Devarajan2008}.
 Its extension to multi-dimensional arrays, Non-negative Tensor Factorization (NTF), applies the same principles while going beyond matrices \cite{Cichocki2009}.